-New tool to support safer GP prescribingFebruary 18th, 2013 in Health
+New tool to support safer GP prescribingFebruary 18, 2013 in Medicine & Health / Health

 A new computer tool to help reduce the risk of commonly made drug prescribing errors has been launched by a primary care research team and the PRIMIS business unit at The University of Nottingham.

 The PINCER Query Library Tool has been developed after a clinical trial showed that an innovative pharmacist-led computer-based prescription checking and GP feedback system led to significantly fewer prescribing errors than traditional computerised feedback alone.